Chresko08/face_detection_based_attendance/README.md

 This is the readme file of United Repo.
-Collaboraters are Veeru,Nihal and Shubham.
+Collaboraters are Veeru, Nihal, Shubham and Saumya.